Senuthmi/Client-Server-Architectures---Coursework-2025-26-/README.md

 ### 1. Discuss the architectural benefits of the Sub-Resource Locator pattern.
 How does delegating logic to separate classes help manage complexity in large APIs compared to defining every nested path (e.g., sensors/{id}/readings/{rid}) in one massive con-troller class?

-The Sub-Resource Locator pattern is beneficial.
-It improves code organization by separating logic into focused classes., Instead of handling all nested routes in one large class, each resource manages its own functionality.
-This enhances readability, maintainability and scalability.
-It is especially useful in APIs with complex relationships.
+The Sub-Resource Locator pattern allows a resource class to delegate handling of nested paths to separate classes, rather than managing all endpoints within a single controller.

+For example, instead of handling /sensors/{id}/readings/{rid} in one large class, the main resource can delegate /readings to a dedicated sub-resource class.

+This approach offers several benefits:

+-Separation of concerns: Each class is responsible for a specific part of the API -Improved readability: Smaller, focused classes are easier to understand
+-Maintainability: Changes to one part of the API do not affect unrelated components
+-Scalability: The API structure can grow without becoming overly complex

+In contrast, a monolithic controller handling all routes can become difficult to manage, debug, and extend, especially as the application grows.

 ---